Martin-L\"of reducibility and cost functions: Inherent enumerability of the K -trivials up to ML-equivalence

+\begin{proof}[Proof of \cref{thm:ML_degrees_ce_generated}] Assuming that the lemma holds, we argue that a random computing~$A$ must also compute a modulus for~$A$; this modulus will have a c.e.\ degree.
+Let $\seq{A_s}$ be the approximation from the lemma.
+Let $D$ be the change-set for this approximation: $(n,k) \in D$ if and only if there is a sequence of stages $s_0 < \cdots < s_k$ with $A_{s_i}(n) \neq A_{s_{i+1}}(n)$ for all $i < k$. $D$ is clearly c.e., and it can compute $A(n)$ by searching for the least $k$ with $(n, k) \not \in D$ and considering the parity of $k$ and the value of $A_0(n)$.

-\begin{proof}[Proof of~\cref{lem:randoms_compute_modulus}] \NumberQED{lem:randoms_compute_modulus} Let us first give a brief explanation of the proof.
-We will use the ``main lemma'' derived from the golden run construction \cite[5.5.1]{Nies:book}.
-This lemma says that if we design a left-c.e.\ oracle discrete measure on~$\w$, (equivalently, an adaptive additive cost function, or a prefix-free oracle machine), then there is a sufficiently speedy computable approximation $\seq{A_s}$ of~$A$ such that the total of all weights that are believed at some stage of the construction and later are shown to be false is finite.
+Suppose that $A = \Phi^X$ for some random $X$.
+By the lemma, there is $N$ such that for all $n\ge N$, the approximation converges to $A\uhr n$ faster than $\Phi^X$ does.
+Thus $X$ can compute $D(n, k)$ by waiting until a stage $t$ with $A\uhr n \preceq \Phi^X_t$ and then only searching for sequences of stages $s_0 < \cdots < s_k$ such that $s_k \le t$.
+For $n< N$, we can arrange that our computation knows $D(n,k)$ by table lookup. \end{proof} For the rest of the paper, we fix a Turing functional~$\Upsilon$ that is universal in the sense that $\Upsilon^{{0^e1}\conc{X}} = \Phi_e^{X}$ for each~$X$ and~$e$.
+We assume that for every~$e$, for all sufficiently large~$n$, for all~$s$ and $X$, $\Phi_{e,s}(X;n)\converge \Rightarrow \Upsilon_s(0^e1\conc{X};n)\converge$. \begin{proof}[Proof of~\cref{lem:randoms_compute_modulus}] \NumberQED{lem:randoms_compute_modulus} It suffices to prove the lemma for the functional~$\Upsilon$.
+Let us first give a brief explanation of the proof.
+We will use the ``Main Lemma'' derived from the golden run construction~\cite[5.5.1]{Nies:book}.
+The Main Lemma says that if we design a left-c.e.\ oracle discrete measure on~$\w$, (equivalently, an adaptive additive cost function, or a prefix-free oracle machine), then there is a computable approximation $\seq{A_s}$ of~$A$ such that the total of all weights that are believed at some stage of the construction and later are shown to be false is finite.
 Roughly, we would like, at stage $s$, to put the weight $\leb (\Upsilon_s^{-1}[A_s\rest{n}])$ on the string $A_s\rest{n}$, where $\leb$ is Lebesgue measure on Cantor space, and

-A speedy approximation for~$A$ will be as required: we can put a Solovay test on the reals that compute~$A$ too early, and thus random oracles will only converge and agree with $A_s\rest{n}$ after it has settled.
+Such an approximation for~$A$ will be as required: we can put a Solovay test on the reals that compute~$A$ too early, and thus random oracles will only converge and agree with $A_s\rest{n}$ after it has settled.